SystemsApproach/private5g/software/directory.rst

 automatically incorporates the others (although each of the others is self-contained if you are interested in deploying only that subsystem).

+Because OnRamp uses Ansible as its primary deployment tool, a general understanding of Ansible is helpful (see the suggested reference).
+However, this appendix walks you through the process step-by-step of deploying and operating Aether, so previous experience with Ansible is not a requirement.
+Note that Ansible has evolved to be both a "Community Toolset" anyone can use to manage a software deployment, and an "Automation Platform" offered as a service by RedHat.
+OnRamp uses the toolset, but not the platform/service.

+.. _reading_ansible:
+.. admonition:: Further Reading

+   `Overview: How Ansible Works <https://www.ansible.com/overview/how-ansible-works>`__.